keenanhi/keenanhi.github.io/blog/back-to-basics/digital-audio-basics/_drafts/2015-07-02-Get-Started-Part-2.md

 In the "real world," we can also keep dividing time, forever.
 A second is pretty small, but a millisecond is even smaller, and a microsecond even smaller than that.
 If we keep dividing time, there is *no* point at which we hit a limit. *There is no smallest chunk*.

 However, if you slowed down the panda cam, which is digital, you would be left with individual frames, clicking along at a certain speed.
 In the digital world, these clicks represent a **discrete** chunk of time (again, a finite amount of time.)
+There is nothing that exists between these frames

 So remember: in the digital world, *there is always a smallest chunk*, and we call these chunks discrete values.